chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

 The result of the σ-reduction of *s* is thus given by,

-    s ⋅ Σ' = "abc" ∎
+    ς(s) = "abc" ∎

-The notation for sigma reduction is meant to evoke the idea of a vector dot project.
-The analogy to a vector projection is indeed apt.
-While not a strict mathematical equivalence, it captures the idea of transforming the string from its original form (with Delimiters) onto a reduced space (without Delimiters), similar to how a vector can be projected onto a subspace.
+A *σ*-reduction can be thought of as a linguistic operation analogous to vector projection.
+While not a strict mathematical equivalence, this conception of *σ*-reduction captures the idea of transforming the string from its original form (with Delimiters) onto a reduced space (without Delimiters), similar to how a vector can be projected onto a subspace.

 The *σ*-reduced Alphabet (**Σ**:sub:`σ`) can be seen as a subspace within this higher-dimensional space, consisting of only the non-Delimiter dimensions.
-The sigma reduction function (*s* ⋅ **Σ**:sub:`σ`) acts as a projection operator, mapping the String onto this subspace by eliminating the components corresponding to the Delimiter character (*σ*).
+The sigma reduction function (*ς(s)*) acts as a projection operator, mapping the String onto this subspace by eliminating the components corresponding to the Delimiter character (*σ*).

 Note that a *σ*-reduction is not a one-to-one operation.
 It is possible for the *σ*-reduction of a palindrome to map onto a totally different sentence, not necessarily a palindrome.